PowerFeather/powerfeather-docs/docs/sdk/2.x/api/mainboard.md

 On V1, `VSQT` must be enabled prior to calling this function, else [Result](./result.md#enum-class-result)::`InvalidState` is returned.
 On V2, power-management I2C remains usable with `VSQT` disabled.

-This function can block for 100 ms.
+This function can block for about 100 ms on a normal charger ADC refresh, plus power-management I2C transfer time.
+I2C faults can add one or more 50 ms transaction timeout windows before the function returns failure.

 #### Parameters